We are seeking a Commercial, Rights and Business Affairs Manager and this is a maternity cover role (approx 12 months) based in London.

 This will include drafting, negotiating and advising on complex technology, research, licensing and distribution agreements with a variety of organisations, as well as managing risk.

-We are seeking Post-Qualified Experience of between 2 and 7 years.
-But more important is a strong track record in dealing with new technologies, high levels of energy and curiosity, the appetite to draft in language that anyone can understand and the ability to work in a flexible and collaborative way.
+We are seeking Post-Qualified Experience of between 1-3 years .
+But more important is a strong interest in and understanding of new technologies, high levels of energy and curiosity, the appetite to draft in language that anyone can understand and the ability to work in a flexible and collaborative way.